UX Job Market:

 (2024)

-Data sourced from Google Jobs' aggregated listings across platforms, with monthly job post counts and deduplication, complemented by tech industry layoff figures from layoffs.fyi.
+Data sourced from LinkedIn Jobs with monthly job post counts, complemented by tech industry layoff figures from layoffs.fyi.

 Hiring?